 Why Take-Two Stopped Borderlands 2 Port 4 Switch

-Two times During their third-quarter earnings call for 2026, the company made the official announcement of the pause.
+Two times, during their third-quarter earnings call for 2026, the company made the official announcement of the pause.
 2K is the publisher of Borderlands, and the company that owns it also owns 2K.
-The company said they made the decision so that their teams could focus on other things.
+The company said it decided so its teams could focus on other things.

 The official statement to Variety says that the main goal right now is to “deliver quality post-launch content for players and ongoing improvements to optimize the game” on the platforms where it is already available.